Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 The 2013 White Paper on taxi reform recommended that “Numbers of taxi licences should be allowed to rise over a period of several years, with review after three years.”
 However, it seems that this has not been acted on.

-The FoI response dated 29 May 2024 stated that no requests for licences had been refused by the Minister on the basis of a quantitative restriction and that since 2020 the supply of vehicle licences has exceeded the demand.
+An FoI response dated 29 May 2024 stated that no requests for licences had been refused by the Minister on the basis of a quantitative restriction and that since 2020, the supply of vehicle licences has exceeded the demand.
 However, the reason for this is that licensed drivers are not able to obtain a vehicle licence, as opposed to working for a company which has licences, unless they meet four restrictive conditions –

-- Taxi driving must be the main employment/income and with a minimum mileage of 19,100 miles.
+• Taxi driving must be the main employment/income and with a minimum mileage of 19,100 miles.

-- Be affiliated to a specified company/booking entity and can change only with the permission of DVS.
+• Be affiliated to a specified company/booking entity and can change only with the permission of DVS.

-- Spend 18 months as a driver for a recognised company.
+• Spend 18 months as a driver for a recognised company.

-- Purchase a vehicle than meets minimum requirements in respect of type, age and mileage.
+• Purchase a vehicle than meets minimum requirements in respect of type, age and mileage.
 Currently the vehicle must be wheelchair accessible, an electric vehicle or a multi-seater.
 The vehicle must be retained for five years after which an application can be made for a four-seater saloon.

 These are significant barriers to entry and explain why the demand is low.
 However, it is not certain that all the requirements are enforced, or in some cases, notably the mileage, are capable of being enforced.